-Why Does Illinois Limit Your Right To Bring Damages For Pedestrian Accidents?
+Why Does Illinois Limit my Right to Bring Damages for Pedestrian Accidents?

 Failure to comply with a statute of limitations is a complete bar to recovery.
-If you do not bring suit against the person or entity that caused your pedestrian injuries, then you will not be able to recover against them at all.
-Consequently, an injured pedestrian should consult with an attorney as soon as feasible to determine who the responsible parties are and what the applicable statute of limitations is.
-Then, you both can settle on an appropriate deadline, timeline, and case strategy.
+If you do not bring suit against the person or entity that caused your pedestrian injuries within two years, then you will not be able to recover from them at all.
+Consequently, an injured pedestrian should consult with a qualified accident attorney as soon as feasible to determine who the responsible parties are and what the applicable statute of limitations is.
+Then, you can both work within the deadline to develop an appropriate case strategy.

-Rosenfeld Injury Lawyers can help you understand all of the complex laws surrounding Illinois pedestrian accidents including statutes of limitations.
-Plus, we can fight for you in court once you file your suit at no cost until you are happy with the outcome.
+Rosenfeld Injury Lawyers LLC can help you understand all the complex laws surrounding Illinois pedestrian accidents, including statutes of limitations.
+Once you retain our services and decide to file a claim, we will fight for your right to recovery at no cost to you until your case is successfully resolved.
 Act now before it’s too late.
-Give us a call today and let someone from Rosenfeld Injury Lawyers hear you story.
+Give us a call today and let one of our seasoned pedestrian accident attorneys ease your concerns.